 - Chocolate syrup

 - Heat your grill and clean the grate prior to grilling the fruit.

 - Place sliced almonds into a pan and toast at 325 for 3 minutes.
 Remove and cool.

 - Slice the apricots in half and brush on some vegetable oil.
 Sprinkle a little bit brown sugar just to add some flavor and some caramelizing without coating them.

-- Place the apricot halves over medium heat cut side down.
+- Place the apricot halves on the grill over medium heat, cut side down.
 Leave them in place for 30 seconds to a minute depending on how hot the grill it and how thick your apricots are.
 Flip them over and grill the skin for 30 seconds.